embeddingBits/embeddingbits.github.io/content/posts/ai_browsers/index.md

 Browsers have been there for a while and they are one of the best creations of mankind and I can't imagine a world without them.
 They are also mature in terms of security as a result of multiple years of optimisation, fixes, reasearch and more.

 The sense of an AI browser breaks years of maturity of security enhancement due to a software browsing on behalf of the user with or without the user's confirmation.

+If we are still planning on using an AI browser, it is our responsibility to monitor every single action taken by the AI on behalf of the user and be a responsible digital user.